joonarafael/visualpathfinder/documentation/user_manual.md

 - Run Algorithm: Select the algorithm to run on current map.

-- Run Virtual Maps: Select a virtual map for pathfinding.
-These maps are not interactive (as they are so large) but are more suitable for rigorous algorithm benchmarking.

 - Edit Grid: Switch back to drawing mode.

 - Load Map: Load ready-made maps.
 Current map state will be lost.

 - Empty Grid: Completely erase the current grid.

+- Virtual Maps (opens in a new tab): Select a virtual map for pathfinding.
+These maps are not interactive (as they are so large) but are more suitable for rigorous algorithm benchmarking.

-- Log Field to Console: Log the 72x48 grid as a one-dimensional array to the browser console (open with F12).
+- Log Field to Console: Log the 72x46 grid as a one-dimensional array to the browser console (open with F12).
 This feature is helpful if you decide to run this software on your own machine and manipulate the source code.
 Own maps could be exported with this method (see how maps are stored [within the software](https://github.com/joonarafael/visualpathfinder/tree/main/app/maps "Maps Folder")).

 - Exit: Exit to Main Menu.